 The ten Fellows came from: Rwanda, Zambia, Japan, NZ, Canada, the USA, Croatia, Palestine and Israel.
 Each one had a different professional background: a teacher, lawyer, peace educator, economist, marketing executive, accountant, psycho-social worker, journalist, film-maker and a civil servant.
 That these ten people are but one fifth of one year of students Rotary has put through this program is staggering.
 With these Fellows going forth to work as the future of the peace field, the value of the Rotary Peace Centres Program speaks for itself.

 I have kept in touch with the program since the first site selection visit to Bradford in 1998.
-My wife Rose and I have been host counsellors to a Rotary World Peace Fellows each successive year since the first intake.
+My wife Rose and I have been host counsellors to Rotary World Peace Fellows each successive year since the beginning .
 So who are these remarkable people, what makes them tick?
-Well shortly you have the privilege to listen to one of them, Amy Kay, Rotary Peace Fellow Alumni.
+Well shortly you have the privilege to listen to one of them, Amy Kay, Rotary Peace Fellow Alumna.

 There are 450 plus RPF Alumni working for peace all over the world.
 Let me take a few minutes to profile a few of them for you.